opentechcommunity/events/odw24.md

 ![pasted image 0 (9).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(9).png?raw=true)

-**Datathon Selected Team**

-From among the 7 selected teams, "Team Dumba" from Amrit Campus has been selected for their outstanding product idea, "YetaUta," showcasing how their innovation can streamline transportation in dense city areas.
+**Winning Team at Open Datathon**

+Out of the 7 teams that took part, the winning team is "Team Dumba" from Amrit Campus.
+They stood out because of their amazing product idea called "YetaUta."
+This idea is all about making transportation in busy city areas smoother and more efficient.

+"Team Dumba" showed everyone how their innovation could really make a difference.
+They came up with creative ways to improve how people move around in crowded cities.
+Their outstanding effort and unique approach set them apart from the other teams.
+This recognition highlights their dedication and clever thinking in solving real-world problems during the Datathon event.

 ![pasted image 0 (10).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(10).png?raw=true)

 **Next Steps for the Winners**